joelsjoyt/Taona-Tipbot/README.md

 ### Auto - Windows

-1) run the `windows-install.bat` file to install needed tools, Not on windows or don't want to auto install follow the instructions below for manual Installation.

-2) verify the following tools are installed by running the commands below in cmd:
+1) verify the following tools are installed by running the commands below in cmd:

       * git - `git --version`
       * node - `node -v`